PCJones/ultimate-splinterlands-bot/README.md

 ## How to install
 - Download and install [NodeJs](https://nodejs.org/it/download/)
-- Download the [bot](https://github.com/PCJones/ultimate-splinterlands-bot/archive/refs/heads/master.zip) (extract if its .zip)
+- Download the [bot](https://github.com/virgaux/ultimate-splinterlands-bot/archive/refs/heads/master.zip) (extract if its .zip)
 - Create .env file (see .env-example)
 - On windows: Execute `install.bat` in bot folder
-- On MacOS/Linux: open terminal in bot folder and execute command `npm install` and `npm install --save telegram-notify`
+- On MacOS/Linux: open terminal in bot folder and execute command `npm install`

 ## How to start the bot
 - On windows: Execute `start.bat` in bot folder